scottbw/analytics-udd/extension.md

 ## Description
 There is provision here for data extensions at the level of property (in other words, "field-level extensions").
 The purpose of this is to enable institutions and vendors to experiment with new or proprietary properties in any UDD entity that may be relevant only to one or a few institutions, and may be specific to a vendor.
 For example, an institution may wish to introduce a flag on student to indicate that a student was a member of an institution's sports team.

 It is not envisaged that there will be a proliferation of extensions, but rather that these will be used sparingly and with good reason.
-In addition, the various values in this entity should be carefully managed by the body identified in ORGANISATION.
+In addition, the various values in this entity should be carefully managed by the body identified in CONTROLLER.

 The records in the extension entity consist of 5 parts, described here.
 The purpose of the record is to identify the vendor or institution that is using this extension, the entity involved, the specific record that is extended, the name of the extension property and its value.
 For example (using a CSV format):